-As part of Appleseed's ongoing efforts to improve legal representation for criminal defendants with mental illness, we have drafted this handbook for attorneys.
-This handbook was developed and reviewed by both mental health professionals and attorneys experienced in criminal and mental health law.
+This handbook was developed to improve legal representation for criminal defendants with mental illness.
+It was drafted and reviewed by both mental health professionals and attorneys experienced in criminal and mental health law.
 However, it is not a comprehensive guide on mental health law or on how to represent a mentally ill defendant.
 It does not address the law as it relates to juvenile defendants with mental illness.
 It is designed to give attorneys a starting point for their work with their adult clients who have a mental illness, to alert them to some basic legal options they may want to consider, and to give them some ideas about where to go for assistance.